suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Parallel Processing Interpreter {#parallel-processing}

 To enable parallel or out-of-order processing of Command Sequences, Recipients MAY make use of the Strict Order parameter.
 The Strict Order parameter indicates to the Manifest Processor that Commands MUST be executed strictly in order.
-When the Strict Order parameter is False, this indicates to the Manifest Processor that Commands MAY be executed in parallel or out of order.
+When the Strict Order parameter is False, this indicates to the Manifest Processor that Commands MAY be executed in parallel and/or out of order.
-To perform parallel processing, once the Strict Order parameter is set to False, the Recipient may issue each or every command concurrently until the Strict Order parameter is returned to True or the Command Sequence ends.
-Then, it waits for all issued commands to complete before continuing processing of commands.
-To perform out-of-order processing, a similar approach is used, except the Recipient consumes all commands after the Strict Order parameter is set to False, then it sorts these commands into its preferred order, invokes them all, then continues processing.

-When the manifest processor encounters any of the following scenarios the parallel processing MUST pause until all issued commands have completed, after which it may resume parallel processing if Strict Order is still False.
+To perform parallel processing, once the Strict Order parameter is set to False, the Recipient MAY add each command to an issue queue for parallel processing or an issue pool for out-of-order processing.
+The Manifest Processor then executes these pending commands in whatever order or parallelism it deems appropriate.
+Once there are no more commands to add to the issue queue/pool, the Manifest Processor drains the issue queue/pool by issuing all pending commands and waits for every issued command to complete.
+The Manifest Processor MAY issue commands before it has completed adding all remaining commands to the issue queue/pool.

+While adding commands to the issue queue or pool, if the Manifest Processor encounters any of the following commands, it MUST treat the command as a barrier, draining the issue queue/pool and waiting for all issued commands to complete.

 * Override Parameters.
 * Set Strict Order = True.
 * Set Component Index.

 Extensions MAY alter this list.
+Once all issued commands have completed, the Manifest Processor issues the barrier command, after which it may resume parallel processing if Strict Order is still False.

 A Component MUST NOT be both a target of an operation and a source of data (for example, in Copy or Swap) in a Command Sequence where Strict Order is False.
+This would cause a race condition if the Component is written to, then later read from.
+The Manifest Processor MUST issue an Abort if it detects this exception.

 To perform more useful parallel operations, a manifest author may collect sequences of commands in a Run Sequence command.
 Then, each of these sequences MAY be run in parallel.
 There are several invocation options for Run Sequence:

 * Component Index is a positive integer, Strict Order is False: Strict Order is set to True before the sequence argument is run.
 The sequence argument MUST begin with set-component-index.
-* Component Index is true or an array of positive integers, Strict Order is False: The sequence argument is run once for each component (or each component in the array); the manifest processor presets the component index and Strict Order = True before each iteration of the sequence argument.
+* Component Index is true or an array of positive integers, Strict Order is False: The sequence argument is run once for each component (or each component in the array); the Manifest Processor presets the component index and Strict Order = True before each iteration of the sequence argument.
 * Component Index is a positive integer, Strict Order is True: No special considerations
-* Component Index is True or an array of positive integers, Strict Order is True: The sequence argument is run once for each component (or each component in the array); the manifest processor presets the component index before each iteration of the sequence argument.
+* Component Index is True or an array of positive integers, Strict Order is True: The sequence argument is run once for each component (or each component in the array); the Manifest Processor presets the component index before each iteration of the sequence argument.

 These rules isolate each sequence from each other sequence, ensuring that they operate as expected.
 When Strict Order = False, any further Set Component Index directives in the Run Sequence command sequence argument MUST cause an Abort.
 This allows the interpreter that issues Run Sequence commands to check that the first element is correct, then issue the sequence to a parallel execution context to handle the remainder of the sequence.